uplink-systems/Terraform-Modules/modules/ad/README.md

 #### Tasks & ToDos

-- [x] Create and manage a GPO
+- [x] Create and manage a Group Policy object
-- [x] Create and manage one or more OU links for the GPO
+- [x] Create and manage one or more OU links for the Group Policy object
-- [x] Create and manage security settings available in the GPO
+- [x] Create and manage security settings available in the Group Policy object
 - [ ] \(Optional) Apply input variable validation rules if necessary to match available resource values
 - [ ] \(Optional) Apply input variable validation rules if necessary to match business standards
 - [x] Create and manage modules outputs for the GPO, the links and the security settings